ag843/ag843.github.io/index.md

 ---
 # Welcome!

-Hi, I’m **Ashna Gupta**!
-I'm pursuing an M.Eng in Operations Research & Information Engineering with a concentration in Data Analytics at **Cornell University**/
+Hi, I’m Ashna, an early admit ORIE M.Eng student with a concentration in Data Analytics at **Cornell University**/

 ---